-People are constantly asking me “What is the best credit card sign up bonus right now?”
-And while my answer depends on your needs, travel desire, regular spend, etc. the there is one credit card that comes to mind as solely having the best sign up offer against all the other cards right now – The Chase Ink Preferred card.
+People are constantly asking me “What is the best credit card bonuses right now?”
+And while my answer depends on your needs, travel desire, regular spend, etc. the there is one credit card that comes to mind as solely having the best offer against all the other cards right now – The Chase Ink Preferred card.
 This is a new-ish card that came out last November 2016.
 Even if you have another Chase Ultimate Reward card (or Chase Ink card) you are still eligible for the sign up bonus since it is considered an entirely new product.
 While this is a business credit card, there is no saying that you don’t have or looking to start a little side business, i.e., eBay, real estate, blog, etc. You can view all credit card offers here.

 - Chase Ink Preferred: Earn 80,000 Chase Ultimate Reward points after you spend $5,000 on the card within the first 3 months.